Shubhamorigin/cloud-cost-calculators/README.md

 ---

 ## Contributing
-Found a hidden cost, a pricing update, or want to improve the formulas?
-PRs are highly welcome!
-Let's help the developer community save infrastructure capital.
+This repository serves as an open directory.
+Did a cloud provider change their pricing?
+Did you build a better cost calculator?
+Let's keep this data accurate for the community!

+To contribute an update or add a new tool:
-1. Fork the Project
+1. Fork this repository
-2. Create your Feature Branch (`git checkout -b feature/NewCalculator`)
-3. Commit your Changes (`git commit -m 'Add new calculator logic'`)
-4. Push to the Branch (`git push origin feature/NewCalculator`)
+2. Edit the `README.md` file with the updated pricing data or tool link
-5. Open a Pull Request
+3. Open a Pull Request with a brief explanation of the change

 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.